DefinetlyNotAI/Logicytics/README.md

 ### Agree to the ToS

 Due to the use of third-party applications, they come with their own set of Terms of Service.
 It's mandatory to read the `!!
 Important!!.md` file located in the CODE/sys directory.
-Run the following command as an administrator:

 ## Running Logicytics